 Advantages of current accounts

-You need a current account to carry out day-to-day banking.
+You need a current account to receive your wages and to carry out day-to-day banking.
 In this guide, MoneySuperMarket explains the advantages of having one.

 Key takeaways